AusClimateService/TIGGE/README.md

 ```

 Due to ECMWF's restrictions, you are only allowed to submit one request at a time per account.
 If multiple requests are submitted, they will enter a queue.
 You can view your active and queued requests [here](https://apps.ecmwf.int/webmars/joblist/).

+The script first retrieves the single control forecast before then proceeding to retrieve a file with all 50 ensembles members for the perturbed forecasts.
+For this reason, you will find that every second download will take significantly longer, and thus will sit at the "Request is active" output for 10+ minutes.

 ## Storage

 The data are downloaded to NCI using the following data reference syntax: